semtype/.github/profile/README.md

 ### Semtype

-**Semtype** is a standard for defining and discovering universal, composable types that can be understood and used by both people and machines.
+**Semtype** is a standard for defining and discovering universally understandable types that can be used and composed by both people and machines.

 Semtype was originally developed for use as part of the open-source, self-building **[HASH]** database and platform for high-trust AI.